Wilderness Campaign (video game)

-Wilderness Campaign is a video game written by Robert Clardy and released in 1979 by Clardy's company Synergistic Software.
+Wilderness Campaign is a role-playing video game written by Robert Clardy and released in 1979 by Clardy's company Synergistic Software.
 It was created for the Apple II platform and is considered one of the first microcomputer-based role-playing video games.

-Clardy incorporated themes from Dungeons & Dragons into the game, which later was modified and included as the opening quest of Odyssey: The Compleat Apventure (1980), a multi-part adventure / role-playing video game also written by Clardy.
+Clardy incorporated themes from Dungeons & Dragons into the game, which later was modified and included as the opening quest of Odyssey: The Compleat Apventure (1980), a multi-part video game also written by Clardy.

 Game overview

 In the game, the player explores the Kingdom of Draconia with a party of unnamed adventurers, seeking a magical weapon from the Sanctuary of the White Mage to overthrow the Great Necromancer.
 During their exploration, players will enter abandoned ruins, battling monsters and hostile citizens and collecting gold to pay their mercenaries and purchase additional resources from villages, including food and upgraded weapons and armor.
 They also may seek shelter in friendly castles, whose rulers may bestow additional gold and adventurers.
 Other items the player can purchase may help the party cross difficult terrain.